aws/aws-cdk-go/awscdk/awskinesisfirehose/README.md

 * `result` -- the status of the transformation of the record: "Ok" (success), "Dropped" (not processed intentionally), or "ProcessingFailed" (not processed due to an error).
 * `data` -- the transformed data, Base64-encoded.
+* `metadata` -- the metadata used by dynamic partitioning.

 The data is buffered up to 1 minute and up to 3 MiB by default before being sent to the function, but can be configured using `bufferInterval` and `bufferSize`